Cingulara/openrmf-docs/deployments/README.md

 For a straight kubernetes (k8s) installation w/o helm go to the [kubernetes](./kubernetes) folder and make the namespace with the .
 Then deploy all the pieces locally.
 You may have to adjust the services based on your setup.

 ## Jaeger
 These APIs push out tracing information to Jaeger in Kubernetes.
 Based on https://github.com/jaegertracing/jaeger-kubernetes you need to run the below to put the Jaeger operator in place.
-When it is done you can run ` service jaeger-query ` to see the URL for it.
+When it is done you can run ` kubectl get service jaeger-query ` to see the URL for it.
 The APIs right now will fail if they do not have Jaeger specifics setup.
 We will in the future put an option in the helm chart to use / not use them.

 ```
 kubectl create -f https://raw.githubusercontent.com/jaegertracing/jaeger-kubernetes/master/jaeger-production-template.yml